MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/includes/tabs-samples.md

 # [Unity](#tab/unity)

-The open source sample apps were created by our teams to help you get a handle on Mixed Reality development first-hand.
+The open-source sample apps were created by our teams to help you get a handle on Mixed Reality development first-hand.
 We've provided the projects and full source code as a learning reference.

-### HoloLens 2 open source sample apps
+### HoloLens 2 open-source sample apps

 :::row:::
     :::column:::